 The eastern Washington city of Spokane is located along the eponymous river just 18 miles from the Idaho border.
 Though sometimes called “The Lilac City,” Spokane was named for its First People.
 The area would later become the first European settlement in Washington, and an important northwestern hub for mining, timber, and agriculture.
 Spokane has a thriving arts and theater scene, and is a haven for outdoor activities.
 There are great options for running in Spokane, ranging from riverfront trails to pleasant parks, residential neighborhoods, and some great trail running spots.
+For more routes in the area, see our guide to nearby Coeur d’Alene.

 The Centennial Trail, which includes sections through Riverside State Park and Riverfront Park, is the obvious frontrunner, but there is also lovely park running at Manito Park.
 Other multi-use paths include those at the Dwight Merkel Sports Complex and the Fish Lake Trail.
 Great neighborhood running can be found in Liberty Lake and High Drive Bluff.
 The top trail running spots are Beacon Hill/Camp Sekani, the Dishman Hills/Iller Creek, and Mount Spokane State Park.
+We also love running in the shrub steppe habitat of the Saltese Uplands Conservation area.

 Spokane is a small city, so getting around is fairly simple.
 The Spokane Transit Authority offers a variety of routes, including to Spokane Valley and Liberty Lake.
 There’s also a steadily improving number of cycle lanes and multi-use paths make.
 Once out of town, a car can be helpful.